$q$-Witt vectors and $q$-Hodge complexes: Introduction

-While \cref{qst:Habiro} probably doesn't work for unmodified $\qOmega_{R/A}$, there's reason to hope it works for $q$-Hodge complexes.
-In \cref{thm:qDeRhamWittqHodge}, we'll show a very promising result, which, for the sake of simplicity, we'll restate here in slightly less precise and less general form: \begin{thm}[see \cref{thm:qDeRhamWittqHodge}] For all framed smooth $\IZ$-algebras $(R,\square)$ and all $m\in\IN$, there is an isomorphism of commutative differential-graded $\IZ[q]$-algebras
+Now the $q$-Hodge complex is a more natural candidate to descend to the Habiro ring than the $q$-de Rham complex itself.
+One intuitive reason goes as follows: As we've seen, the $q$-derivative satisfies $\q\partial(T^m)=[m]_qT^{m-1}$.
+But a theory that descends to the Habiro ring should \enquote{treat all roots of unity equally} and thus send $T^m\mapsto(q^m-1)T^{m-1}$ instead.
+This leads immediately to the definition of $\qHodge_{R/A,\square}^*$.
+A more mathematical reason to expect such a descent for the $q$-Hodge complex is \cref{thm:qDeRhamWittqHodge} below, which we'll restate here in slightly less precise and less general form: \end{numpar} \begin{thm}[see \cref{thm:qDeRhamWittqHodge}] For all framed smooth $\IZ$-algebras $(R,\square)$ and all $m\in\IN$, there is an isomorphism of commutative differential-graded $\IZ[q]$-algebras